granmoe/Slap-Bass-Rudiments-and-Studies/fundamentals-start-here/how-to-slap.md

 ## Point of Contact

-The part of your thumb that strikes the string makes a world of difference.
-Hitting the string with the soft, fleshy part of your thumb will make it difficult to get a loud, clear slap. **Aim to strike with the side of the thumb, anywhere from the side of the last thumb joint and up, but not too close to the thumb tip.** This is roughly the first half of the side of the thumb between the last thumb joint and the thumb tip.
+Hitting the string with the soft, fleshy part of your thumb makes it difficult to get a loud, clear slap. **Aim to strike with the side of the thumb, anywhere on or near the side of the thumb joint. **This is another fine point of technique that you'll have to dial in over time.
+For now, just don't get too far away from the thumb joint.

 \(pic highlighting this area\)